Is Your Career Safe? AI-Proof Careers

 Cybersecurity analysts, for instance, are more critical than ever.
 As more of our lives and our infrastructure move online, the risk of cyberattacks increases.

 Cybersecurity professionals protect computer networks and systems from theft, damage, and unauthorized access.
-This is a constant operation requiring security experts and those who know how to spot activity by malicious actors.
+This is a constant operation that requires security experts and those who know how to spot malicious activity.

 As more industries adopt automation, there is a need for skilled workers who can install, program, troubleshoot, and repair robotic systems.
 This work requires a combination of mechanical, electrical, and computer programming skills.